As an Amazon Associate we earn from qualifying purchases.

 Traditionally, Potatoes Au Gratin has cheese and a crispy crust on top while scalloped potatoes do not have cheese.

-That said, here in America, we love adding cheese to everything.
+That said, here in America, I love adding cheese to everything.
 It didn’t take long before people were adding cheese to the scalloped preparation, effectively removing the distinction between the two.

 What Makes Good Au Gratin Potatoes